 The non-edibles are also worth consideration.
 When arranging my grouping of cheese, chocolate and accouterments, I prefer a large, wooden board.
 The bigger the better for a grand, jaw dropping, gluttonous display!
 I am also particularly attached to my white handled cheese knives.

-If you don’t have the time or inclination to curate your own cheese platter, you will find everything you need in our Cheese + Chocolate Gift Box, including a book about cheese and chocolate, party planning ideas and tasting guides.
 No need to hold off on entertaining because you can’t tackle a large, culinary feat.
 Just practice pulling together your favorite cheeses, experiment with pairings and buy a few bottles of wine.
 Your guests will surely be impressed and palates will be pleased.